Global outrage has grown after two years of bombardment in Gaza. In Israel, it is a different story

 “Everything that haunted the imagination and nightmares of audiences worldwide was really censored out, just cut out of the Israeli mainstream media. … It created a huge gap between what Israelis know about this war and what everyone else does,” she said.

-Co-author of a soon-to-be-published report titled “Eyes Wide Shut: When the War on the Media Met the War in Gaza,” Panievsky found through sampling and forensic analysis that only 3% of Channel 12’s reports on the war during its first six months showed human suffering in Gaza.
+Co-author of a soon-to-be-published report by the Molad think tank titled “Eyes Wide Shut: When the War on the Media Met the War in Gaza,” Panievsky found through sampling and forensic analysis that only 3% of Channel 12’s reports on the war during its first six months showed human suffering in Gaza.

 “The people they trusted their entire lives to tell them what’s happening are telling them, without words, that there is nothing you should be worried about there,” she added.